The Best Small Patio Decorating and Entertaining Ideas

 You guys didn’t think I was going to leave you hanging without mood music, did you?
 If you follow me on Twitter (or have read past SG posts like this and this) you know I love making playlists.
 And more than that, I love putting them to use when I have people over.

-This one is aptly called “Patio SZN” and it is my gift to you.
+“Patio SZN” is my favorite outdoor entertaining playlist.
+Consider it my gift to you.

 It contains a pretty wide, genre-spanning selection of tunes I think you’ll like.
 Think: Childish Gambino and the Aces, to Savoir Adore and Charlie Puth.
 She’s got the range!

-Don’t waste these precious late summer and early fall evenings, guys.
-Please.
-Host a Friday night happy hour for your friends and coworkers.
+So, host a Friday night happy hour for your friends and coworkers.
 Invite that cute girl over for a night cap in your backyard under those twinkly lights you painstakingly hung for exactly this purpose.
+You got this!

 // Shop #SGapproved small patio furniture //